JihongShi/Quasi_Liquid_Layer_Order_Parameters/README.md

 # Quasi_Liquid_Layer_Order_Parameters
 Investigating the Quasi-Liquid Layer on Ice Surfaces: a Comparison of Order Parameters

-###We compare the results obtained using different order parameters to characterize the QLLs on hexagonal ice
-and cubic ice model surfaces investigated with molecular dynamics simulations in a range of temperatures.
-For the classification task, in addition to the traditional Steinhardt order parameters in different flavours, we select an entropy fingerprint and a deep learning neural networks approach, which are conceptually different methodologies.###
+Ice surfaces are characterized by pre-melted quasi-liquid layers (QLLs) which mediate both crystal growth processes and interactions with external agents.
+Understanding QLLs at the molecular level is necessary to unravel the mechanisms of ice crystal formation.
+Computational studies of the QLLs heavily rely on the accuracy of the methods employed for identifying the local molecular environment and arrangements, discriminating solid-like and liquid-like water molecules.
+Here We compare the results obtained using different order parameters to characterize the QLLs on hexagonal ice and cubic ice model surfaces investigated with molecular dynamics simulations in a range of temperatures.
+For the classification task, in addition to the traditional Steinhardt order parameters in different flavours, we select an entropy fingerprint and a deep learning neural networks approach, which are conceptually different methodologies.

-The data file reported here for PLUMED running can be used to calculate different Steinhardt order parameters and entrpy fingerprint parameters.
+The PLUMED data file reported here can be used to calculate different Steinhardt order parameters and entrpy fingerprint parameters for bulk and surface Ice models.